Photograph © Erroll Jones

 Carolyn Steel MA Cantab, Dip.
 Arch RIBA

 Carolyn Steel is a leading thinker on food and cities.
-Her 2008 book Hungry City: How Food Shapes Our Lives has won international acclaim and her concept of ‘sitopia’ (food-place) has gained broad recognition across a wide range of fields in academia, industry and the arts.
+She is the author of the award-winning Hungry City: How Food Shapes Our Lives (2008) and Sitopia: How Food Can Save the World (2020).
+Her concept of sitopia, or food-place (from the Greek sitos, food + topos, place) has gained broad recognition across a wide range of fields in design, ecology, academia and the arts.

 Carolyn studied architecture at Cambridge University with Dalibor Vesely, Peter Carl and Eric Parry and subsequently taught with all three before running her own design studios at Cambridge and at London Metropolitan University.
 In 1989, she joined Cullum and Nightingale Architects (now Kilburn Nightingale Architects), becoming a non-executive director in 2005.
 Carolyn has completed several major buildings with the practice, including the Embassy Theatre for the Central School of Speech and Drama.
 In 1995-6, Carolyn was a scholar at the British School at Rome, where she studied the everyday life of the Rione S. Angelo (the fish market and Jewish quarter), publishing her work as The Mundane Order of the City in the Cambridge Architecture Journal Scroope.